-Do you have a terrarium around your house to add natural décor element to your rooms?
+Do you have a terrarium around your house to add a natural décor element to your rooms?
 Are you someone who likes to grow something different every now and again?

 If you fit into either one of these scenarios, I must tell you about a remarkable plant more people are turning into one of their favorite house plants.

 This amazing plant is an air plant.
-It’s easy to care for, easy to raise and is fascinating to watch.
+It’s easy to care for, easy to raise, and is fascinating to watch.
 I’m going to share with you how you can grow an air plant by itself or in a terrarium.

 Here’s what you need to know about air plant care, to grow it successfully: